josephbulger/josephbulger/blog/from-scratch/permissions.md

 ## Group Assignment

 With these new permissions we should be all set now to assign our groups those permissions and be on our way, but this is where we hit our first snag.
 We need to go into the identity center console as root and assign the group to our AWS account along with the admin permission set we just made, which we can do, but there's a problem.
 Because of how we had to make the groups in identity center, we aren't able to assign users to the group in the console.
 It has to be scripted.
-This is not something we should script for the root user, though, because managing permissions at this level would mean people would have to be logging into root all the time, which is a big problem.
-Instead, what I'm going to do instead is assign myself to the AWS account, my user was brought over automatically through the identity provider.
-I can set all that up in the console easily.
+The root user shouldn't do this, though, because managing permissions at this level would mean people would have to be logging into root all the time, which is a big problem.
+Instead, what I'm going to do instead is assign myself to the AWS account.
+My user was brought over automatically through the identity provider, and I can set all that up in the console easily.

 ### Switching Users

-With that set up, I now have my user set up as an admin in the AWS account.
-I need to quickly set up the AWS CLI and [configure it with my sso](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html).
+With that set up, I now have my user assigned as an admin in the AWS account.
+Now it's time to configure AWS CLI [with my sso](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html).
 With that done, we're going to make a new stack that uses the admin profile to allocate infrastructure.

 ### Account Assignment